nsidc/qgreenland/doc/acknowledgements.md

 ## Prior art

-The [Quantarctica](https://www.npolar.no/en/quantarctica/) project inspired this one.
-Our innovation on this prior work is to enable open-source and reproducible package creation.
+The [Quantarctica](https://www.npolar.no/en/quantarctica/) project inspired QGreenland.
+Our innovation on this prior work is open-source and reproducible package creation.